Unique Internships in China

-Our Internships in China Program is designed to help participants decode the complex job market, pre 4th industrial revolution.
-Young Graduates require information, experience, and skills to reap the benefits of college expenditure and years of learning.
-CIP therefore combine internships with career coaching to complete the gap.
-Gaining an Internship experience in emerging markets such as china puts you in line with global agenda of Multinational Companies.
-An Internship in China on CIP’s Platform enables you to gain the best of an International internship program that differentiates and sharpens your competitive edges in a professional capacity from your peers.
-You will work with multinational organizations, get coached by Career Experts and also be part of Cultural Immersion.
-Our Business Seminars will equip you with understanding the Business Environment, negotiation, business ethics, Values and how to invest in China.
-Launch your Career through our Internship in China Program
+This is not just an ordinary internship Program!
+Our Internships in China is designed to help University Students / Graduates decode the complex job market; pre 4th industrial revolution.
+Young Graduates and College students require information, experience, and skills to reap the benefits of college expenditure and years of hard learning.
+CIP’s platform, therefore, combines internship experience with career coaching to complete the gap.
+Gaining an International Internships experience in emerging markets such as China puts you in line with global agenda of Multinational Companies.
+Interning in China on CIP’s Platform enables you to gain the best of a China internship program that differentiates and sharpens your competitive edges in a professional capacity from your peers.
+You will work with multinational organizations, get coached by Career Experts from Silicon Valley and Wallstreet and also be part of Cultural Immersion.
+Our Business Seminars will equip you with understanding the Chinese Business Environment, negotiation, business ethics, Values and how to invest in China.
+Launch your Career through our Internship in China Program!

 Trade, Logistics & Finance

 China Internship Placements arrange International Trade Internships in China for participants looking to understand how trade is carried out between Chinese companies and their counterparts abroad.